awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_redshift_application/Readme.md

 Create an Amazon Redshift table named **blog** that contains the fields described in this tutorial.
 For information about creating an Amazon Redshift table, see [Getting started using databases](https://docs.aws.amazon.com/redshift/latest/dg/c_intro_to_admin.html).

+In addition, make sure that you setup your Java developer environment before following along with this tutorial.
+For more information, see [Get started with the AWS SDK for Java 2.x](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/get-started.html).

 ## Understand the Job Posting application

 The data is stored in a Redshift table named **blog**, as shown in this illustration.